Ranjeev Puri: Political career

 Puri worked on Barack Obama's presidential campaign.
 Since 2013, Puri worked in business development for Fiat-Chrysler.
 Puri is affiliated with the Michigan Indian American Democratic Caucus.

 Puri was endorsed by the then-incumbent state representative Kristy Pagan when he ran in the primary for the Michigan House of Representatives seat representing the 21st district.
 On August 4, 2020, Puri won this primary.
-On November 3, 2020, Puri won the general election for this seat, assumed office on January 1, 2020.
-In response to the February 13th, 2023 Michigan State University shooting, Puri released a statement which included the phrase "Fuck your thoughts and prayers."
+On November 3, 2020, Puri won the general election for this seat, assumed office on January 1, 2021.
+With his victory, Puri became the youngest Asian-American elected to the Michigan Legislature, and the first ever Sikh-American elected in Michigan's legislative history.